smjleo/constable-oopsla25/README.md

 > [!WARNING]
 > Building the Docker image will involve compiling LLVM, which can take a significant amount of time.
 On a Threadripper 3970X, the entire process took around 60 minutes; it may take longer on less powerful processors.

-To build the image yourself, first clone and pull the Docker image:
+To build the image yourself, first clone and pull the repository:
 ```bash
 git clone https://github.com/smjleo/constable-oopsla25.git
 cd constable-oopsla25/docker